deardooley/agave-togo/README.md

 We have preconfigured the project with a simple development web server.
 The simplest way to start this server is:

 ```
-npm start
+gulp
 ```

-Now browse to the app at [http://localhost:9000/app](http://localhost:9000/app).
+Now browse to the app at [https://localhost:9000/app](https://localhost:9000/app).

 ### Run tests (optional)